WiiLink24/web/src/content/services/votes.md

 ---

 ### Answer questions and tell the world your answer in national and worldwide polls.

+<l class="notice warn smallwidth">With a default Dolphin NAND, the Everybody Votes Channel is disabled to prevent abuse.
+To use this service in Dolphin, [dump a real NAND](https://wii.hacks.guide/bootmii), and import it in `Tools` > `Manage NAND` > `Import BootMii NAND Backup...`</l>

 <a href="/extras/vote" id="download-button"
         class="btn btn-success" style="margin-top:5px; width:100%;"> View Poll Results</a>